StackVista/stackstate-docs/use/perspectives/filters.md

 ### Advanced topology filters

-You can use the in-built
+You can use the StackState in-built query language (STQL) to build an advanced topology filter that zooms in on a specific area of your topology.
+Read more about [Advanced topology filters with STQL](../../configure/topology_selection_advanced.md)].

 ### Topology filtering limits